Background pattern

 High doses may also lead to a severely reduced number of blood cells.

-For Fludarabina Teva 25 mg/ml administered intravenously, it has been reported that an overdose can cause late blindness, coma, and even death.
+For Fludarabina Teva 25 mg/ml administered intravenously, it has been reported that overdose can cause late blindness, coma, and even death.

 You and your doctor may decide to stop your treatment with Fludarabina Teva 25 mg/ml if the adverse effects are becoming too severe.

-If you have any other questions about the use of this medication, ask your doctor, pharmacist, or nurse.
+If you have any further questions on the use of this medicine, ask your doctor, pharmacist, or nurse.

 4. Possible Adverse Effects